breadtubetv/breadtubetv/content/channels/anarchopac/_index.md

     name: anarchopac
     slug: anarchopac
     url: https://www.youtube.com/user/anarchopac
-    description: |-
-      I'm a disabled pan-sexual trans woman who talks about anarchism, feminism and marxism.
-      For recommended reading on anarchism, feminism and marxism see my blog - https://anarchopac.wordpress.com/
+    description: I'm a disabled pan-sexual trans woman who talks about anarchism, feminism and marxism.
+For recommended reading see my blog - https://anarchopac.wordpress.com/ My profile picture was made for me by bad mouse based on a drawing by the anarchist artist Clifford Harper.
-    subscribers: 20480
+    subscribers: 24300
 ---